 The objective of a Self-Managed Superannuation Fund audit is to form an opinion as to whether the financial report is presented fairly in accordance with the stated accounting policies and whether the Trustee of the Fund has complied with the requirements of the Superannuation Industry (Supervision) Act 1993 (SIS Act).

 The objective of a Trust Account audit report is to form an opinion as to whether the Licensee/ Principal/ Proprietor has correctly accounted for the funds received and complied with the requirements of the relevant state regulatory legislation.

-- MBA reserves the right to charge a late payment fee on all accounts outstanding or left unpaid in excess of the above 14 days.
-A late payment fee of $50 (including GST) will be added to your account and no tax invoice from The MBA Partnership Pty Ltd will be raised.
+(b) MBA reserves the right to charge a late payment fee on all accounts outstanding or left unpaid in excess of the above 14 days.
+A late payment fee of either $50 per month (excluding GST), or 10% of the invoice amount will be added to your account and no tax invoice from The MBA Partnership Pty Ltd will be raised.
 Should your accounts remain outstanding for more than 45 days from billing date and no prior acceptable agreement with MBA has been made, we reserve the right to commence legal action.

-- In the event where MBA takes action to recover the debt, you will be liable for all legal costs and expenses incurred during this time.
-If judgment is entered, this debt will be placed on your credit rating with Veda Advantage.
+(c) In the event where MBA takes action to recover the debt, you will be liable for all legal costs and expenses incurred during this time.
+If judgment is entered, this debt will be placed on your credit rating.

-- You agree that you accept ultimate personal responsibility for payment of all invoices, which MBA renders to you and Associated Entities, so that you guarantee payment by those Associated Entities.
+(e) You agree that you accept ultimate personal responsibility for payment of all invoices, which MBA renders to you and any Associated Entities, so that you guarantee payment by those Associated Entities.

 If MBA considers it relevant to assessing your application for commercial credit, you agree to MBA obtaining from a credit reporting agency a credit report containing personal credit information about you in relation to commercial credit provided by The MBA Partnership Pty Ltd.